Key Terms & Definitions

 “Disability” means, with respect to an individual:

-- has a physical or mental impairment that substantially limits one or more of his/her major life activities;
+- A physical or mental impairment that substantially limits one or more of the major life activities of such an individual;

 The determination of whether an impairment is a disability shall be determined on a case-by-case basis.
 The definition of “disability” shall be construed in favor of a broad coverage of conditions and should not require extensive analysis.